 The MoAR Model

-When you prioritize your roadmap with MoAR, you’re able to directly map to company goals and strategies while also accounting for any urgent resourcing needs.
+When you prioritize your roadmap with MoAR, you can directly map to company goals and strategies while also accounting for any urgent resourcing needs.

 Let’s Take a Closer Look at What MoAR Means:

 “Over Available Resources” refers to the number of resources readily available or the effort needed.
-It takes scarcity into consideration, therefore you can adjust as needed.
+Put differently; it considers scarcity.
+Therefore, you can adjust as needed.

 How to Calculate MoAR